farkoo/PySpark-Sklearn-Classifier-Comparison/README.md

 That's it!
 You've successfully installed PySpark and configured your environment.
 Happy coding!

-Certainly!
-Here's an example of an installation section for scikit-learn (sklearn) in your README:

 ### 4. scikit-learn Installation

 scikit-learn can be installed using the `pip` package manager, which is bundled with Python.
 Open your terminal or command prompt and execute the following command: